AckerlyXu/heima/articles/automation/automation-troubleshooting-automation-errors.md

 1. Make sure that you run the **Add-AzureAccount -Environment AzureChinaCloud** before running the **Select-AzureSubscription** cmdlet.
 2. If you still see this error message, modify your code by adding the **Get-AzureSubscription** cmdlet following the **Add-AzureAccount -Environment AzureChinaCloud** cmdlet and then execute the code.
 Now verify if the output of Get-AzureSubscription contains your subscription details.

-   * If you don't see any subscription details in the output, this means that the subscription isn't initialized yet.
+   * If you don't see any subscription details in the output, this means that the subscription isn’t initialized yet.
    * If you do see the subscription details in the output, confirm that you are using the correct subscription name or ID with the **Select-AzureSubscription** cmdlet.

 ### Scenario: Authentication to Azure failed because multi-factor authentication is enabled
 **Error:**
-You receive the error "Add-AzureAccount: AADSTS50079: Strong authentication enrollment (proof-up) is required" when authenticating to Azure with your Azure username and password.
+You receive the error “Add-AzureAccount: AADSTS50079: Strong authentication enrollment (proof-up) is required” when authenticating to Azure with your Azure username and password.

 **Reason for the error:**
 If you have multi-factor authentication on your Azure account, you can't use an Azure Active Directory user to authenticate to Azure.
 Instead, you need to use a certificate or a service principal to authenticate to Azure.